sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Switch: Maintenance, Critical alarm, RMA
 * DPU: Maintenance, Critical alarm, Service migration, RMA
 #### DPU shutdown sequence
 * There could be two possible sources for DPU shutdown.
 1. A configuration change to DPU "admin_status: down" 2.
-The GNOI logic can trigger it when it fails to communicate with the DPU.
+The GNOI logic can trigger it.
+* The GNOI server runs on the DPU even after the DPU is shutdown.
-* The host sends a GNOI signal to gracefully shutdown the DPU.
-Upon timeout the host may trigger the switch PMON to shutdown the DPU.
-NPU-DPU (GNOI) soft reboot workflow will be captured in another document.
+* The host sends a GNOI signal to shutdown the DPU.
+The DPU does a pre-shutdown and sends an ack back to the host.
+The pre-shutdown is vendor specific.
+* Upon receiving the ack or on a timeout the host may trigger the switch PMON to shutdown the DPU.
+* NPU-DPU (GNOI) soft reboot workflow will be captured in another document.
 * In the first option the "admin_status: down" configDB status change event will send a message to the switch PMON.
-* The switch PMON will invoke the platform API to shutdown the DPU
+* The switch PMON will invoke the platform API to gracefully shutdown the DPU.
 * The DPU upon receiving the shutdown message will do a graceful shutdown and send an ack back.
+The DPU graceful shutdown is vendor specific.
-* The switch upon receiving the ack or timeout will remove the DPU from the bridge and PCIe tree.
+* The switch upon receiving the ack or on a timeout will remove the DPU from the bridge and PCIe tree.
 ### DPU shutdown sequence diagram
 <p align="center"><img src="./images/dpu-shutdown-seq.svg"></p>